 An affiliate of NAMI Ohio, NAMI of Hancock County is a non-profit organization offering support and education for area residents with mental illness as well as their family, friends, caregivers, providers, and anyone else interested in learning more about the struggle and recovery from serious brain disorders.
 Brain disorders – such as bipolar, major depression, schizophrenia or post traumatic stress disorder – are real diseases causing disturbances in feeling and thinking.
 These diseases affect people of all ages, races, cultures, and socio-economic classes.

-Michelle Huff, Executive Director
+Sunny Davis-McNeil, Executive Director

 National Alliance on Mental Illness (NAMI)